lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 The video starts as soon the device screen is touched.

 == Changelog ==

+= 3.2.2 =
+Update: Updated to the latest version of the javascript.

+= 3.2.1 =
+Bug fix: Some times video didn't start on Safari.

 = 3.2.0 =
 new feature: Added "playOnlyIfVisible" property to play the video only if it is visible on screen.